dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 ## Optimistic concurrency with eTags

 > [!NOTE]
-> Support for eTag concurrency was added in EF Core 5.0.
+> Support for eTag concurrency was introduced in EF Core 5.0.

 To configure an entity type to use [optimistic concurrency](xref:core/modeling/concurrency) call `UseETagConcurrency`.
 This call will create an `_etag` property in [shadow state](xref:core/modeling/shadow-properties) and set it as the concurrency token.